hikeventures/hikeventures.github.io/_posts/2013-08-25-hiking-and-packrafting-in-sarek-day-1.markdown

 <a href="https://www.flickr.com/photos/90204224@N07/9592091969"><img src="https://farm4.staticflickr.com/3753/9592091969_a9cf6f440a_b.jpg" width="1024" height="683"></a>

-Upon reaching some heights, we had a fantastic view over the Nieras fj&## 228;lls and had a short break trying to take in all the serene beauty of this area.
+Upon reaching some heights, we had a fantastic view over the Nieras Fjälls and had a short break trying to take in all the serene beauty of this area.

 <a href="https://www.flickr.com/photos/90204224@N07/9592365487"><img src="https://farm8.staticflickr.com/7368/9592365487_5771577106_b.jpg" width="1024" height="683"></a>